ivanzanolla/ivanzanolla/README.md

 - 👀 I have a strong interest in C#, .NET, ASP.NET, design patterns, Web API, WPF, and other exciting technologies.
 - 🌱 I’m continuously expanding my knowledge in these areas and always eager to learn more.
 - 💞️ I’m looking to collaborate on .NET projects, cloud solutions, machine learning, and beyond.
 - 📫 Want to get in touch?
 Follow the white rabbit!
 Just kidding 😄.
-You can find me on X (formerly Twitter) @izanolla or [LinkedIn](https://www.linkedin.com/in/ivanzanolla/)
+You can find me on [LinkedIn](https://www.linkedin.com/in/ivanzanolla/) or on [X](https://x.com/izanolla)

 <!---
 ivanzanolla/ivanzanolla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.